-AAMAS 2022 invites proposals for the Workshop Program, to be held on May 9-10, 2022, immediately prior to the main program of the AAMAS conference.
+AAMAS 2024 invites proposals for the workshop program, to be held on May 6-7, 2024, immediately prior to the main program of the AAMAS conference.

-The objective of the AAMAS 2022 workshop program is to stimulate and facilitate discussion, interaction, and comparison of approaches, methods, and ideas related to specific topics, both theoretical and applied, in the general area of Autonomous Agents and Multiagent Systems.
-The AAMAS 2022 workshops will provide an informal setting where participants will have the opportunity to discuss specific technical topics in an atmosphere that fosters the active exchange of ideas and supports community development.
+The objectives of the AAMAS 2024 workshop program are to stimulate and facilitate discussion, interaction, and comparison of approaches, methods, and ideas related to specific topics, both theoretical and applied, in the general area of Autonomous Agents and Multiagent Systems.
+The AAMAS 2024 workshops will provide an informal setting where participants will have the opportunity to discuss specific technical topics in an atmosphere that fosters the active exchange of ideas and supports community development.

 We invite submissions for workshop proposals for review.
 We encourage workshops that focus on emerging topics and applications, on open research questions and challenges, and on broader topics that are of interest to a wider community.
 In addition, we also encourage workshops that have had previous editions in AAMAS, and that could attract communities that have been working in the same research area for some years.

 Workshops can vary in length from half a day to two days, though we expect most to be one full day in duration.
 As attendance will be limited to registered participants, workshop organizers and attendees must register for their workshop, whose fee will be separate from the main conference fee.
-As in previous AAMAS editions, one free workshop registration will be offered for each accepted workshop.
 Workshop attendees do not need to register for the main AAMAS conference but are encouraged to do so.

-AAMAS 2022 is expected to be run in-person in Auckland, New Zealand.
-However, a final decision on the conference modality (fully in presence, fully virtual, hybrid) will be only taken by the end of this year.
+AAMAS 2024 is expected to be run in-person in Auckland, New Zealand.
 The workshops will be held in the same modality as the main conference.
-So, we ask the workshop organizers to plan for both on-site and partially or fully virtual events.
+So, we ask the workshop organizers to plan for on-site events with possible remote presentations, if needed.

-- January 30, 2022: Recommended deadline for submission of contributions to workshops
+- Recommended deadline for submission of contributions to workshops: February 5, 2024

-- February 27, 2022: Recommended deadline for paper acceptance notification
+- Recommended deadline for paper acceptance notification: March 4, 2024

-- March 13, 2022: Deadline for complete workshop notes submission to the workshop chair
+- Deadline for complete workshop notes submission to workshop chairs: March 18, 2024

-- March 13, 2022: Deadline for posting the Call for Participation
+- Deadline for posting the call for participation: March 18, 2024

 Requirements for Submission